cmolisee/session-storage-hub/refactor/README.md

    `chrome://extensions/`.
 3. Turn on Developer Mode in the top right corner.
 4. Select 'Load Unpacked'.
-5. Select the 'src' folder of the extension.
+5. Select the 'build' folder of the extension.

 ---